-To send an email on a specific tax topic directly to the Department's specialists for that topic, go to www.tax.newmexico.gov.
-At the top right of the page, click CONTACT US.
+To send an email on a specific tax topic directly to the Department's specialists for that topic, go to www.tax.newmexico. gov. At the top right of the page, click CONTACT US.

-Email questions about your in-progress PIT return, the instructions, a return you already submitted, or your refund to TRD-TaxReturnHelp@state.nm.us.
+If you have questions about your in-progress Personal Income Tax (PIT) return, the instructions, a return you already submitted, or your refund, email: TRD-TaxReturnHelp@ state.nm.us.

-For general questions about New Mexico taxes, send email to policy.office@state.nm.us.
+If you have questions about New Mexico tax law and need additional clarification on statutes and regulations, email: Policy.Office@state.nm.us.